-This section provides a comparison of the status determination criteria in Alternatives 1, 2, and 3.
 The status determination criteria provided in Alternative 1 are fixed in the FMP and reflect the understanding of crab biology and abundance at that time.
 However, since 1998, considerable work has been undertaken by ADF&G and NMFS to better understand and model the BSAI king and Tanner crab stocks.
 A number of the life history parameters that were unknown or controversial in 1998 have been determined to a degree of certainty.
 Other life history parameters that remain either unknown or controversial are the subject of ongoing research.
-Alternative 2 and 3 were designed to incorporate this new scientific information becomes available.
+Alternative 2 and 3 were designed to incorporate this new scientific information and provide a mechanism to continually improve the status determination criteria as new information becomes available.
 Alternatives 2 and 3 present a framework for the OFLs to facilitate use of the best available scientific information as information improves.
-Alternatives 2 and 3 provide the same Tier system that accommodates varying levels of uncertainty of information and takes advantage of alternative biological reference points in setting the OFLs.
+Alternatives 2 and 3 provide the same tier system that accommodates varying levels of uncertainty of information and takes advantage of alternative biological reference points in setting the OFLs.
 The OFLs established under these alternatives would be specified for the appropriate component of the population.
-The impacts of the alternative status determination criteria are analyzed for each stock in Chapters 4 through 9 because the impacts vary between stocks.
+The impacts of the alternative status determination criteria are analyzed in Chapter 3 under the section for each stock because the impacts vary between stocks.